 Although it’s logical for a Boxer dog to be brown, the base section is definitely darker than one would expect, and it also has distinctly ‘black’ outer edges, corresponding to what we see in othe examples.
 If this wasn’t meant to be Cypia it’s very close to it!

-Up till now we’ve only seen glazed Cypia pieces but the 1979 catalog does also say “bisque” ..and here is an example of it on a Baby Owl.
-This was a late-1950s introduction (1957) and the only one I have ever seen in this finish; it may be among the earliest production runs.
+Here is an example of a Baby Owl in unglazed (bisque) Cypia.
+He was a late-1950s introduction (1957) and this is the only one I have ever seen in this finish; it may be from one of the very earliest production runs.
 The normal, familiar colorway is shown in the Owls post.